Mongu

 Mongu is the capital of Western Province in Zambia and was the capital of the formerly-named province and historic state of Barotseland.
 Its population is 179,585 (2010 census), and it is also the headquarters of Mongu District.
 Mongu is the home of the Litunga, King of the Lozi people (currently Lubosi Imwiko III).

-History

-The town's original name was mungu, a Lozi word in reference to a growth and production of pumpkins.
-Mongu was the capital of Barotseland under the Lozi kings from the 18th century until 1911.

-Under British rule, it was declared a district under the name Mongu-Lealui by Hubert Winthrop Young, the Governor of Northern Rhodesia.
-Following Zambia's independence in 1964, Mongu was established as a rural council and upgraded to its status of District Council in 1980.

-Today Mongu remains a predominantly rural urban community with the majority of business found in agronomy.
+The town's original name was mungu.

 Geography

 The edge of Mongu city reaching Barotse floodplains at the Zambezi River.

 Small harbour at the edge of Mongu city reaching Barotse floodplains of the Zambezi River.

 Mongu is situated on a small blunt promontory of higher ground on the eastern edge of the 30-kilometre-wide Barotse Floodplain of the Zambezi River running north–south, which in the wet season floods right up to the town.
 The city is 15 kilometres from the river's main channel, to which its small harbour is connected in the dry season by a 35-kilometre route via a canal and a meandering channel.
 The whole region is flat and sandy, with the dry land generally no more than 50 m higher than the floodplain.